 Our Small Part in Waste Management

-In addition to our 40KW solar system which has been providing over half of our electricity output for the last 8 years, our recent recycling certificates from a job are proof that the decommissioning of a sign is taken seriously.
+Our 40KW solar system which has been providing over half of our electricity output for the last 8 years.
+In addition, our recent recycling certificates from a job are proof that the decommissioning of a sign is taken seriously.

 To find out more about our signs and how we act responsibly and sustainably, contact us today on: